 - Each tower would be mounted with a small gun.

-Grand Master de Redin built thirteen such towers at his own expense at key tactical sites in Malta, starting from Mellieha in the North, eastwards to Zonqor, round to Benghajsa and ending near Zurrieq.
+Grand Master de Redin built thirteen such towers at his own expense at key tactical sites in Malta, starting from Mellieħa in the North, eastwards to Żonqor, round to Bengħisa and ending near Zurrieq.
 The rugged Western coast was considered naturally inaccessible and needing no towers.

 The cost of the thirteen towers amounted to 6,428 scudi or about €1,246 today, making the average cost of each tower about €96.